-Broiler hens undergo similar living standards to laying hens in a poultry farming operation.
+Broiler hens endure similar living standards to laying hens in a poultry farming operation.
 However, there are a few specific differences.

 Slaughtered Very Young

-Broiler hens don’t live long because a long lifespan impacts poultry farmers’ profits.
-They’re bred to reach maturity in a matter of days rather than months, so they’re often slaughtered before they reach two months of age.
+Broiler hens don’t live long because lifespan impacts on poultry farmers’ profits.
+Farmers breed them to reach maturity in a matter of days rather than months, and they are often slaughtered before they reach two months of age.

 When poultry farming operations can birth and slaughter animals in such tight cycles, they make more money.
-Unfortunately, this means that the animals grow too quickly for their bodies to handle, resulting in numerous health problems even in their short lifespans.
+Unfortunately, this means that the animals grow too quickly for their bodies to handle, resulting in numerous health problems, even in their short lives.

 Genetically Manipulated to Grow Too Fast

-The tremendous stress placed on broiler hens is unconscionable, especially when viewed through the lens of millions of animals.
-They’re constantly denied sunlight, fresh air, proper socialization, and access to good nutrition.
+The tremendous stress placed on broiler hens is unconscionable, especially when viewed through the lens of the separate lives of millions of animals.
+They are constantly denied sunlight, fresh air, proper socialization, and access to good nutrition.

 In stressful situations, animals become irritable.
-Survival instincts kick in, and they’re liable to fight one another in an effort to preserve resources like space and food.
+Survival instincts kick in, and they’re liable to fight one another to preserve resources like space and food.
 Chicken fights in poultry farming operations are extremely common, resulting in severe injuries to all the animals involved.

-In an effort to curb chicken fighting, poultry farms often debeak these animals.
-In other words, they cut off their beaks, disfiguring them and denying them the means with which to protect themselves.
+To curb chicken fighting, poultry farms often debeak these animals.
+In other words, they cut off their beaks, disfiguring them and denying them the means of protecting themselves.
 Chickens that have been debeaked can’t eat properly, which leads to digestive issues.

-Feces aren’t often cleaned from the sheds and pens in a poultry farming operation, which means that these chickens live in their own filth.
-The bacteria that grows from feces infects the chickens and results in diseased meat.
+Feces aren’t cleaned from the sheds and pens in a poultry farming operation often, which means that these chickens live in their own filth.
+The bacteria that grow on feces can infect the chickens and result in diseased meat.

 The End of the Road for Broiler Chickens

-When broiler chickens reach physical maturity, they’re transported from the poultry farming operation to their slaughter.
-This entire process results in more stress for the chickens as well as an often painful death.
+When broiler chickens reach physical maturity, they are transported from the poultry farming operation to their slaughter.
+This process results in more stress for the chickens as well as an often painful death.

-Once they reach the slaughterhouse, they face one of several inhumane deaths.
-Instead of giving these animals a quiet, peaceful passing, they’re slaughtered in the most efficient, cost-effective way possible.
-In other words, they’re treated as commodities rather than living, breathing creatures.
+Once they reach the slaughterhouse, broiler chickens face one of several inhumane deaths.
+Instead of giving these animals a quiet, peaceful passing, factory farms slaughter in the most efficient, cost-effective way possible.
+In other words, chickens are treated as commodities rather than living, breathing creatures.